 Spot Instances

-Spot Instances provide access to unused CoreWeave capacity at steep discounts.
-Spot Instances are preemptible, so they can be reclaimed by CoreWeave at any time if the capacity is required elsewhere.
+Spot Instances provide access to unused CoreWeave capacity at reduced rates.
+Spot Instances are preemptible, so CoreWeave can reclaim them at any time if the capacity is required elsewhere.
 They work well for fault-tolerant or stateless workloads like AI inference.
 Spot Instances are managed through Spot Node Pools.
+To find a Zone most likely to fulfill a Spot request, use Capacity Finder in the Cloud Console.

 On-Demand